Return to Friends of the Phonograph Movie List

 5. "You Can't Always Get What You Want," which was immediately disqualified due to it's involvement with The Big Chill so Dick (Todd Luiso) added the "Wreck of the Edmund Fitzgerald" which totally upset Jack Black because it was such a good choice and he hadn't thought of it.

-This movie has music, romance, humor and alot of vinyl.
-What more could you want?
+This movie has music, humor and a lot of vinyl.
+What more could a Friend of the Phonograph want?